ahmadajmi/rtl-article/README.md

 Manage RTL CSS with Sass and Grunt.
 -----------------------------------

-As a native Arabic speaker I have worked on multilingual websites before, some was already exist with LTR CSS support then I have to support RTL and some projects started from scratch.
+As a native Arabic speaker I have worked on multilingual websites before, some was already exist with LTR (Left to Right) CSS support then I have to support RTL (Right to Left) and some projects started from scratch.
 Before I start using Sass and Grunt, supporting both directions was a nightmare and a time waste process plus to code repetition.

 The important thing when working on multilingual projects with two directions is to write CSS that support both RTL and LTR in an effective, automated and dynamic way that we don't have to repeat or override CSS.